Manuel Fernandes (footballer, born 1951): Club career

-Born in Sarilhos Pequenos, Moita, Setúbal District, Fernandes started his career with local G.D.
-Fabril, scoring 43 goals in five years.
+Born in Sarilhos Pequenos, Moita, Setúbal District, Fernandes started his career with local CUF, scoring 43 goals in five years.
 In 1975 he got his first break, joining Primeira Liga (the only tier he competed in in a career which spanned almost two decades) club Sporting CP, netting more than 250 times in official matches and only trailing legendary Fernando Peyroteo who totalled over 500.

 Halfway through his career at Sporting, Fernandes accepted an offer from the United States to play for the Rochester Lancers for a season in 1977.
 Two years later, he returned to North American soil to represent the New England Tea Men, a team based in the Greater Boston area.

-In 1978, he won the Taça de Portugal with Sporting, scoring the second goal in a 2-1 win in a replay against Porto.
-Two years later, he won the Primeira Divisão.
-In the 1981-82 season, he won the Primeira Divisão, Taça de Portugal (scoring against S.C.
-Braga in a 4-0 win in the final) and the Supertaça Cândido de Oliveira, scoring a hattrick in the second leg, also against Braga.

-In 1985–86, aged 34/35, Fernandes produced his best individual season, scoring 30 goals – and winning the Bola de Prata – for the eventual third-placed side, behind FC Porto and S.L.
-Benfica.
+In 1985–86, aged 34/35, Fernandes produced his best individual season, scoring 30 goals – and winning the Bola de Prata – for the eventual third-placed side, behind Porto and Benfica.
 On 14 December 1986, he had arguably his finest moment as a professional, when he netted four to help to the 7–1 home demolition of Benfica.

 After that season in Lisbon, Fernandes closed out his career at Vitória de Setúbal, reuniting with his former Sporting teammate Rui Jordão, adding a further 20 total goals to his tally and retiring at 37.
-In his last campaign he notably scored against Sporting in a 2–1 home win, mere minutes after kick-off, and the Sadinos finished in a comfortable eighth place.
+In his last campaign, he notably scored against Sporting in a 2–1 home win, mere minutes after kick-off, and the Sadinos finished in a comfortable eighth place.